Skip to main content

 No write permissions are needed.

-Ensure performance_schema and slow query log are enabled:
+Ensure performance_schema and the slow query log are enabled:

 my.cnf